Partnership for Democratic Practices in Arkansas

 This dialogue asked the following questions:

-- Are free speech and an inclusive campus in opposition to each other?
-Do we have to give up one to have the other?
+• Were free speech and an inclusive campus in opposition to each other, and did supporting one require sacrificing the other?

 “Would having uniform national standards for voting, instead of having state and local officials continue to set the rules, give us more confidence?
 Do ID requirements for voting, in order to help maintain the system’s integrity, merely discourage voters by placing hurdles in their way?”

-Many Arkansans are experiencing the impact of climate change, especially on water resources in their communities.
-Weather cycles have brought extreme heat waves during longer summers, as well as warmer winters punctuated by periods of unprecedentedly freezing temperatures.
-Water resources also face extreme conditions: aquifers are drying up, yet the state is also experiencing more unusually intense storms with severe and destructive flooding.
+Many Arkansans had begun experiencing the effects of climate change, particularly in relation to water resources in their communities.
+Weather patterns brought more extreme heat waves during longer summers and warmer winters interrupted by unusually severe freezing temperatures.
+Water systems also faced mounting pressure: aquifers began drying up, while the state simultaneously experienced more intense storms that led to destructive flooding.

 “What should we do to ensure equal justice and fair treatment in our communities?”